forsethnico/romcom/README.md

 If you want to return back to the home page, click the "Home" button where you will be treated to another randomly generated cover!

 ## Contributors
 This website was built by two front end engineering students with the [Turing School of Software and Design](https://turing.edu/).
 The following students are: [Nicole Forseth](https://github.com/forsethnico) and [Connor Corcoran](https://github.com/Connorcorc).
-The HTML, CSS, and Covers.js files were built by instructors in the program with some additional hints in our main.js file where all of our work is located.
+The HTML, CSS, and Cover.js files were built by instructors in the program with some additional hints in our main.js file (where all of our work is located).

 ## Technologies
 HTML, CSS, Javascript.
 Simple DOM manipulation and use of eventListeners were a focus of this project.